SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/seamless-view.md

 ## How Seamless View Looks

 The payment menu should appear with the payer information displayed above the menu.
-The payer can select their preferred payment instrument and pay.
+The payer can select their preferred payment method and pay.

 {:.text-center}
 ![screenshot of the enterprise implementation seamless view payment menu][seamless-enterprise-menu]